Excodibur/ioBroker.schwoerer-ventcube/README-DEV.md

 At the moment there are no real unit tests for this adapter

 #### Integration Tests
 The fully automated integration test (`test:integration:complete`) currently works on Linux and OSX.
+Btw. if integration tests are run on WSL, the mock-server needs to be stopped manually (E.g. `pkill -f mockserver`) at the end, since ***fkill-cli*** won't work here due to missing proc-table support.

 Unfortunately on Windows background-process are started differently,lso `test-integration:complete-win` needs to be used.
 This seems bugged right now, as there are internal connection errors after first testcase (see https://github.com/ioBroker/testing/issues/330).